Everything you need to know about this crucial part of your CV

 • Name of employer

+Expert tip: Quantifywhatever you can – this makes it much easier for a potential employer to understand the scope, level, and output of your roles.

 Then, have a think about the main responsibilities of your role and briefly explain them.
-Quantify whatever you can – this makes it much easier for a potential employer to understand the scope, level, and output of your roles.
-And remember that there's no need to include every little detail!

 If you're finding that you're writing too much, focus on the elements that you particularly enjoy and that you'd want to take forward into a new role, as well as keywords from the advert for your target role.

 As a very general guideline, 4-6 sentences or bullet points should be plenty to give the employer a flavour of your role.
+Remember that there's no need to include every little detail!

-For your current role write in the present tense, and for all other roles write in the past tense.
+For your current role, write in the present tense, and for all other roles write in the past tense.
 It's standard practice for CVs to be written in the silent third person – for example “Selling high-end cars,” rather than “I sell high-end cars.”

 The professional experience on your CV should be easy for the hiring manager to read.
-Like the rest of your CV, that means a sensibly-sized, sans serif font, well-spaced text and consistency.
+Like the rest of your CV, that means a sensibly-sized, sans serif font, well-spaced text, and consistency.
 You may choose to present your experience as several bullet points, or alternatively make your achievements pop by writing your experience as a short paragraph and bulleting only your achievements.

 What to avoid